 In her free time, she enjoys walking and spending time with her family and friends.
 Her passion is reading and she enjoys time at home relaxing, reading her Kindle!

-Sarah WEINBERG: Co-opted Governor
+Sarah WEINBERG: Associate Governor

 Her professional background is in educational and medical publishing, working in psychological and educational assessment.

-Helen LOCKEY: Governor
+Helen LOCKEY: Governor and Executive Head Teacher HPP

 She is now part of the Executive Leadership team which works across both schools and enjoys working with governors, staff, children and families to deliver our vision of excellence for all across the partnership.

-Jon JAMES: Associate Governor
+Jon JAMES: Associate Governor and Head of School (HJS)

 Jon has been a member of staff at Hampton Junior School for the past 7 years.
 His roles have included Deputy Headteacher, Inclusion Manager and now Head of School.